Pratham1221/TicketCounter/README.md

-I am really excited for this project as it is my very first java project and I personally feel it can be used by people and have some real life help but in worst case if it turned out to be redundant I will definitley use it if I ever organised an event.
+I am really excited for this project as it is my very first java project and I personally feel it can be used by people and have some real life help but in worst case if it turned out to be redundant I will definitely use it if I ever organised an event.

 Language: Java

 ## User Stories

 - As a user, I want to be able to add my event on the software.
-- As a user, I want to be able to recieve a ticket of the show with my credentials.
+- As a user, I want to be able to receive a ticket of the show with my credentials.
 - As a user, I want to be able to see the number of tickets available for a particular show.
 - As a user, I want to be able to see the current shows and buy tickets.
 - As a user, I want to be able to load my previous data.